Construction Updates

 Underground Utilities Corporation will be installing new sewer lines and curb inlets will be installed to alleviate drainage and potential flooding issues in Northwest Hoboken.
 The goal of this project is to reduce combined sewer overflows (CSO’s) and improve the water quality of the Hudson River.

-The following construction activities and traffic management are anticipated to take place between the hours of 8 a.m. and 6 p.m., from Monday, May 19 to Friday, May 23, 2025, by Underground Utilities Corp.:
+The following construction activities and traffic management are anticipated to take place between 8 a.m. and 6 p.m., from Monday, June 2 to Friday, June 6, 2025, by Underground Utilities Corp.:

 Construction Activities: